-Tonight’s guest blog post, on the topic of ending story openings, 🙂 is brought to you by contemporary women’s fiction and Regency romance novelist, blogger and writing guide book author Alicia Rasley.
+Tonight’s guest blog post, on the topic of creating a ‘how to’ book, is brought to you by guest blogger Alicia Rasley.

 If you would like to write a writing-related guest post for my blog then feel free to email me with an outline of what you would like to write about.
 If it’s writing-related then it’s highly likely I’d email back and say “yes please”.

-The blog interviews return as normal tomorrow morning with fantasy and horror author Lea Ryan – the three hundred and fiftieth of my blog interviews with novelists, poets, short story authors, bloggers, autobiographers and more.
+The blog interviews return as normal tomorrow morning with science-fiction author, songwriter and poet Eleni Papanou – the six hundred and twenty-ninth of my blog interviews with novelists, poets, short story authors, bloggers, autobiographers and more.
 A list of interviewees (blogged and scheduled) can be found here.
 If you like what you read, please do go and investigate further.
 And I enjoy hearing from readers of my blog; do either leave a comment on the relevant interview (the interviewees love to hear from you too!) and / or email me.
-You can also read / download my eBooks and free eShorts at Smashwords, Sony Reader Store, Barnes & Noble, iTunes Bookstore and Kobo.
-My eBooks are now also on Amazon, with more to follow, and I also have a quirky second-person viewpoint story in charity anthology Telling Tales.
-I have a new forum and you can follow me on Twitter, friend me on Facebook, like me on Facebook, connect with me on LinkedIn, find me on Tumblr, complete my website’s Contact me page or plain and simple, email me.